 At this, Joshua fell with his face to the ground in reverence.
 “I am at your command,” Joshua said.
 “What do you want your servant to do?”

 The commander of the Lord’s army replied, “Take off your sandals, for the place where you are standing is holy.”
-And Joshua did as he was told (Joshua 5:13-15 NLT).
+And Joshua did as he was told.

 Joshua looks up and sees a powerful man with a drawn sword, and he asks if he is for the Israelites or for their adversaries.
 The man replies that he is for neither, and then tells Joshua that he is the commander of the army of the Lord.
-At the point when Joshua asks if the Lord is with him, this sword-bearer of the Lord tells him that he is on neither side.
 The commander of the Lord’s army waits for Joshua’s reaction.
 Joshua has not yet surrendered to him in worship.
 He has not yet committed himself.
 The power of the Lord stands before Joshua saying, “I am here, surrender.
-Worship so that I may be your power.”
+Worship so that I may be your strength!”

 Joshua falls on the ground before him in reverent worship, and then in surrender asks, “What do you want me to do?”
 The commander of the Lord’s army tells him to remove his sandals because the place where he is standing is holy ground.
 When Joshua removes his shoes, he honors the Lord’s messenger and the Lord Most High that he represents.
 It is an act of absolute surrender.
 With Joshua’s commitment, the answer is no longer, “I’m neither friend nor foe.”
 It is, “I’m yours!”

 Jesus stands before us, and says, “I am the Lord’s Son.
-I can’t be your friend or fight your battles until you surrender to me.”
+I can’t fight your battles until you surrender to me.”
 He waits for us to remove our shoes and worship Him.
-He waits for our heart, our commitment, and our obedience.
+He waits for our hearts, our commitment, and our trust.
 He longs to take us into our Promised Land, but He waits for our absolute surrender.
 With that surrender comes all of His power and His unfailing commitment to us.
 He says, “I’m yours, and all my power is yours.”
 Because of a divided heart—because of murmuring and complaining and non-commitment, the Israelites wandered in the wilderness for decades.
 If they had committed their hearts without wavering, those years could have been spent in the fulfillment of their promise.

 © 2017 Lynn Lacher